-The Inflation Reduction Act (the "IRA") was enacted during the reporting period on August 16, 2022, and included a provision for a new Corporate Alternative Minimum Tax (CAMT), effective in 2023, that is based on the adjusted financial statement income set forth on the applicable financial statement of an "applicable corporation."
-The controlled group of corporations of which the reporting entity is a member has determined that it is not an "applicable corporation" for purposes of CAMT during the reporting period, and does not expect to be liable for the CAMT in 2023.
+The Inflation Reduction Act (the "IRA") was enacted on August 16, 2022, and included a provision for a new Corporate Alternative Minimum Tax (CAMT), effective in 2023, that is based on the adjusted financial statement income set forth on the applicable financial statement of an "applicable corporation."
+The controlled group of corporations of which the reporting entity is a member has determined that it is not an "applicable corporation" for purposes of CAMT during the reporting period, and is not liable for the CAMT.